RedSkyHarbor/Tic-Tac-Toe/README.md

 To view the game, open [http://localhost:3000](http://localhost:3000) in your web browser.

-This project was made while following the React tutorial at [https://reactjs.org/tutorial/tutorial.html](this link)
+This project was made while following the React tutorial at this [https://reactjs.org/tutorial/tutorial.html](link)